You can create your own tests and add them to your assessments right from your TestGorilla dashboard.

 - Break down each skill area into categories or specific skills: Each skill area tests candidates in a specific section of the overall scope of the test.
 It's important to define the specific skills or categories that each skill area covers.
 This will give you a framework for writing questions in the next step.

-For more information on how to define the skill areas and skills of your test and write good questions, see the in-depth guide we've created for our testpreneurs here.
+|Tip: For more information on how to write good questions (as well as how to define the skill areas and skills of your test), see the in-depth guide we've created here.|

+1.a.
 Types of questions you can use for your test

 The TestGorilla platform has four question types you can use in your test:

 - Multiple-choice questions: In a multiple-choice question, a test-taker has to choose one right answer from a list of choices.
 If designed well, multiple-choice questions have very good psychometric properties, meaning they can clearly distinguish good candidates from poor ones.
 This makes them the best question type for your tests in general.

 - Multiple-response questions: Multiple-response questions have more than one correct answer and candidates must select all correct options for full points.
 These questions offer a creative approach for testing certain skills.
 However, it can be more challenging for you to come up with the right balance of correct answers and wrong ones (called distractor options) in your list of choices.
 These questions are often less reliable than standard multiple-choice questions and should be used sparingly, though we do encourage you to include a few.

 - True or false questions: True/false questions are a special case of multiple-choice questions.
 They allow for a faster response from the test-taker.
 You can use this type if you feel that some of your other questions take longer and you'd like to reduce the average response time of your questions.
 As test-takers have a 50% chance of guessing the right answer, we advise you to use this question type sparingly.